WoodardAndrew/SOC-Analyst-Home-Lab/README.md

 <h1> SOC Analyst Home Lab </h1>

 <h2>Description</h2>
-The project involves setting up a small virtualization environment, putting on our adversary hat, generating and observing some noise.
+This project involves setting up a small virtualization environment, putting on our adversary hat, generating and observing some noise.
 Emulating an adversary for crafting detections, blocking an attack, tuning false positives, and triggering YARA scans with detection rules.
 <br />